MereAnn Reid

 • Parenting External link

 Parenthood is a job that never feels done.
 But it doesn't have to be alI-consuming!
 I help parents understand how stuck patterns and chronic stress can fuel the unworkable behaviors you're seeing.
 We may explore a new approach to setting limits, reworking expectations, or tools for building more connection.
-I offer parent coaching as part of family play therapy and build active parenting support into our sessions.
-I run a series of non-therapy workshops for parents at https://www.familyzest.com/
+I offer parent support as part of family play therapy and will actively collaborate with you in our sessions.
+I run a series of non-therapy workshops for parents at https://www.familyzest.com

 • Child or Adolescent Issues External link